 PACran® Cranberry Extract

-One of the most commonly known natural solutions, cranberry is well known for its ability to acidify the urinary tract, making it more difficult for bacteria to thrive.
-Native to North America, cranberries are most prominent in Native American herbal traditions, who used them for dressings, and they are rumored to have been part of the first Thanksgiving meal.
-PACran® contains some of the highest amounts of proanthocyanidins (PACs), the main active chemical constituent in cranberries that is responsible for supporting urinary tract health.
+One of the most known natural solutions, cranberry is well known for its ability to acidify the urinary tract, making it more difficult for bacteria to thrive.
+Native to North America, cranberries are most prominent in Native American herbal traditions, who used them for dressings, and they’re rumored to have been part of the first Thanksgiving meal.
+PACran® contains some of the highest amounts of proanthocyanidins (PACs), the main active chemical constituent in cranberries that’s responsible for supporting urinary tract health.

 One of nature’s most enjoyable health foods, blueberries help gently cleanse the liver and are full of antioxidants.
 Their other main compound, the phytochemical anthocyanin, gives them the deep blue color and research links it to urinary tract and eye health.

-In TCM, hibiscus is used to clear summer heat and promote hydration.
+In traditional Chinese medicine (TCM), hibiscus is used to clear summer heat and promote hydration.
 Found in tropical climates worldwide, it contains citric, malic, and tartaric acids, as well as anthocyanins, which helps give it some of its beneficial properties.

 First appearing in the original text of the Divine Husbandman, astragalus root is one of the 50 core herbs in TCM.
-Adopted into western culture as a supplement, it is often used to aid sleep, boost energy, and promote a healthy libido.
-It is also often used to promote and support effective urine flow, promote clear breathing, and help promote a positive metabolism.
+Adopted into western culture as a supplement, it’s often used to aid sleep, boost energy, and promote a healthy libido.
+It’s also often used to promote and support effective urine flow, promote clear breathing, and help promote a positive metabolism.

 In TCM, Alisma root is often used to promote urination and remove dampness.
 Originally found in the Fujian, Sichuan, and Jiangxi provinces, the traditional uses of this tuber first appeared in the Divine Husbandman’s Classic of the Materia Medica, written around 4,500 years ago.
 Some modern scientific evidence exists that Alisma root may have properties that help support the urinary tract.